41st Tank

 surroundings that unfortunate city caught between two hellish fires, was

+entirely in ruin.
 The city was in a very deep valley god after we

 crossed the river we began to ascend again on steep snaky road, through a dense